 This chick is so cute that your child is going to want to make a flock to call her own.
-All she'll need is construction paper, glue and googly eyes to create this little bundle of peeping, cheeping fun.
+All she'll need are a few simple materials and steady hands to create this little bundle of peeping, cheeping fun.

 What You Need:

 - Googly eyes